isaaclyman/SpitScript/README.md

 `console get log this 'Elmo\\'s world' well`

-If you're having trouble getting your code to work, call `window.ss.compile` with `true` as the second parameter.
+If you're having trouble getting your code to work, call `compile` with `true` as the second parameter.
 This will enable copious amounts of debugging output in the browser console.

+If you'd like to examine the compilation output rather than evaluating it immediately, call `compile` with `true` as the third parameter.
+This will return the resulting JavaScript and will not evaluate it.

 ## FAQ